SuperIlu/DOjS/README.md

 ## API documentation
 You can find the full API doc in the [doc/html/](http://htmlpreview.github.io/?https://github.com/SuperIlu/DOjS/blob/master/doc/html/index.html) directory.
+Go to the p5.js hompage for [p5.js reference](https://p5js.org/reference/).

 ## Script format
 Scripts need to provide three functions: `Setup()`, `Loop()` and `Input()`.
 Scripts are loaded and executed top-own.
 After that `Setup()` is called once and then `Loop()` repeatedly. `Input()` is called whenever mouse of keyboard input happens.